 When the wrong CRM system is selected, there can be a large cost associated with taking employees away from other tasks in order to focus on the roles and responsibilities of the CRM implementation.
 Project managers not managing other internal projects and developers not developing for other systems while working on an unsuccessful CRM project represent a high internal cost.

 Paying for Outside Experts

 While it’s often a good idea to hire an outside consulting team for your CRM implementation, if the wrong CRM system is chosen, the money paid to external resources will have been all for naught.

 Missing Out on the Financial Benefits of a Successful CRM Implementation

 Most companies invest in CRM in order to decrease costs and/or increase revenue.
 When the wrong CRM system is selected, these financial benefits are not realized.
 If the right CRM system would have resulted in increased sales and greater operational efficiencies, then there’s a large opportunity cost associated with the wrong CRM decision.

 When a large project fails, there can be an effect on the attitude of employees, which can, in turn, come at a cost.
 Many users may have been looking forward to the promise of outcomes such as easier access to information and better internal communication.

 The Cost of Doing it All Over

-Most companies that choose the wrong CRM system the first time around don’t end up giving up on CRM altogether.
+Most companies that choose the wrong CRM system the first time don’t give up on CRM altogether.
 So, they end up going through the entire process again.
-While there’s some intelligence to be gleaned from Round 1, there’s an entire, secondary set of expenses incurred with another CRM project.
+While some intelligence can be gleaned from Round 1, there’s an entire secondary set of expenses incurred with another CRM project.

-It’s very important to take the right approach to evaluating CRM systems in order to avoid the very costly consequences of selecting the wrong CRM solution.
+It’s vital to take the right approach to evaluating CRM systems to avoid the costly consequences of selecting the wrong CRM solution.